ethyca/fides/docs/fides/docs/ui/privacy_center.md

 # Privacy Center

-The fidesops [Privacy Center](privacy_center.md) is a configurable webpage where users can request to download or delete their data.
+The Privacy Center is a configurable webpage that allows users to submit data access or deletion requests.
+Deployment is managed by a Docker image separate to Fides.

 ![privacy center](../img/admin_ui/privacy_center.png)

 ## Configuration
-The fidesops Privacy Center's text and actions are managed by a `config.json` file in the fidesops `/privacy-center/config` directory.
+The Privacy Center's text and actions are managed by a `config.json` file.
+For ease of organization and deployment, place this within a `config` folder in the root directory of your project (i.e., `~/custom-privacy-center/config`).

 ```json title="<code>config.json</code>"
 {